chris-ritsen/flask-site/README.md

-Just a simple application to learn about Python and Flask.
+A simple application to learn about Python and Flask.

 TODO:
 ---